NachitoSMO/LCLunarRework/README.md

 ## Notes

-This mod depends on the StaticNetcodeLib patcher.
+This mod depends on the StaticNetcodeLib patcher and TerminalAPI.

+As of 0.0.3, many of this mods' values can be configured.
+(Note that in the case of the cost of Rebirth, they won't apply until you create a new save file.)

 This mod will likely break with:
 - Mods that tamper with scrap amounts in base moons.